VW says Diess under investigation, sees no evidence of market manipulation

+Feb 2 The following are the top stories on the New York Times business pages.
+Reuters has not verified these stories and does not vouch for their accuracy.

-FRANKFURT Volkswagen (VOWG_p.DE) on Tuesday confirmed that prosecutors in Braunschweig, Germany, were probing VW brand chief Herbert Diess as part of an investigation into whether Europe's carmaker violated disclosure and market manipulation rules.
+FRANKFURT, June 21 Volkswagen on Tuesday confirmed that prosecutors in Braunschweig, Germany, were probing VW brand chief Herbert Diess as part of an investigation into whether Europe's carmaker violated disclosure and market manipulation rules.

 At stake is whether VW managers were negligent by taking too long to disclose the carmaker's involvement in an emissions test cheating scandal which violated clean air rules.